 Moving a child to the caregiver’s home

-Added tips for a sudden deployment
+Tips for a sudden deployment

 Planning is especially important when deployment happens suddenly.
 In this case:

 - Choose an interim caregiver.
 Ask a trusted neighbor or close friend to fill in as an interim caregiver until your child’s predetermined caregiver can take over.
-Be sure to name the interim caregiver in your Family Care Plan and include a special power of attorney for the interim caregiver.
+Be sure to name the interim caregiver in your family care plan and include a special power of attorney for the interim caregiver.